 Not-for-profit Group Spanish Classes

-Alongside our one-to-one online Spanish lessons, we also run weekly group conversation classes.
+Although the main focus of our school is one-to-one online Spanish lessons, we have also branched out into weekly group conversation classes.
 This is not only a way for students to interact in a relaxed, sociable environment and practice speaking Spanish out loud, but is also an important way for us to raise funds and awareness for Asociación Fatima.
 All the profits from these particular classes go to the charity.

 The conversation classes are held every Tuesday from 7-8pm, in a private area at Hotel Strand Continental.
 They are aimed at beginners who have some knowledge of Spanish already, and priced at £8 per person.